2019, Vol. 6 Issue 6, Part A

 How to cite this article:

-Chittaranjan Jena and SK Mishra.
+Chittaranjan Jena, SK Mishra.
 An in silico assessment of molecular phylogenetic affinities of Laevicaulis alte (Gastropoda: Systellommatophora) as determined by partial mitochondrial COI sequences.
-International Journal of Fauna and Biological Studies.
-2019; 6(6): 16-19.
+Int J Fauna Biol Stud 2019;6(6):16-19.